studiorack/iem-plugin-suite/README.md

 - Build
 - Enjoy ;-)

-Instead of building each plug-in seperately, you can also use the provided shell-scripts to start a batch processing.
+Instead of building each plug-in separately, you can also use the provided shell-scripts to start a batch processing.
 **For Windows:** The .jucer projects have to opened and saved first, to create the exporters.
 Then the 'Developer Command Prompt' has to execute the win_compileAll.bat script.

 ## Known issues